 The statement ‘Content is King’ may appear clichéd but the simple truth is that content is at the core of any marketing strategy.
-Web content is the key reason why your visitors view the pages you have developed and share it with others using social media, website links and other modes.
-Web content can be in the form of website text, images, audio files, videos and more.
+Web content is the key reason why your visitors view the pages you have developed and share them with others using social media, website links, and other modes.
+Web content can be in the form of website text, images, audio files, videos, and more.

-Contrast that with website copy, which should tell a story, explain a concept and persuade readers to action.
-Whereas content (while necessary) is boilerplate and mechanical, copy is built for conversion.
+Contrast that with website copy, which should tell a story, explain a concept, and persuade readers to action.
+Whereas content (while necessary) is boilerplate and mechanical, a copy is built for conversion.

-A closer view of what is web copy is needed to fully understand the differentiating factors.
+A closer view of web copy is needed to fully understand the differentiating factors.

 The web copy must be conceived and designed to reassure the visitor about your product or service and convince them to take a specific action such as subscribing to your newsletter or buying one of your products/services.
 It is crucial to develop a copy that provides vital information that your potential buyers are looking for.
 The web copy creates exposure for your brand by using the right text.

-As such, marketers should espouse copy over content.
+As such, marketers should espouse copy over the content.
 Effective copywriting requires thorough research and thoughtful editing, conducted by a subject-matter expert and a professional writer.
-It won’t be fast or cheap, but will pay dividends.
+It won't be fast or cheap but will pay dividends.